 Leading Manufacturing Innovation is made in Europe

-Made by Europe – winner of EIT Manufacturing – is a consortium of 50 partners from 17 countries, including Volvo, Tecnalia, Technical University of Vienna, CEA (French Alternative Energies and Atomic Energy Commission), Siemens, the Slovak University of Technology and Whirlpool Europe.
+Made by Europe – winner of EIT Manufacturing – is a consortium of 50 partners from 17 countries, including Volvo, Tecnalia, Technical University of Vienna, CEA (French Alternative Energies and Atomic Energy Commission), Siemens, the Slovak University of Technology and Whirlpool EMEA.
 George Chryssolouris from the University of Patras, the key coordinating partner, said: ‘We are excited to win.
 Our objective is to boost the global competitiveness and attractiveness of Europe’s manufacturing sector by championing radical innovation and entrepreneurial talent.’

 Goals & Impact

 EIT Manufacturing’s mission is to bring European manufacturing actors together in innovation ecosystems that add unique value to European products, processes, services – and inspire the creation of globally competitive and sustainable manufacturing.

 - Excellent manufacturing skills and talents: adding value through an upskilled workforce and engaged students.

 - Efficient manufacturing innovation ecosystems: adding value through creating ecosystems for innovation, entrepreneurship and business transformation focused on innovation hotspots.

 - Full digitalisation of manufacturing: adding value through digital solutions and platforms that connect value networks globally.

 - Customer-driven manufacturing: adding value through agile and flexible manufacturing that meets global personalised demand.